OWASP/www-project-threat-dragon/docs-2/development/internationalization.md

 - português (por-BR)
 - 中文 (zho-CN)

-By default, if a translation key cannot be found, it will fall-back to the default locale (`eng`).
+By default, if a translation key cannot be found, it will fall-back to the default locale (`eng-US`).